stupid-/tdm/README.md

 ## Current Version

-Alpha 0.04
+Alpha 0.05
+Updated Nov-16-2014

 ## Installation

 Drop the /tdm/ folder into the garrysmod/gamemodes folder and you are done.
-On your server, set your gamemode to **tdm**.
+On your server, set your gamemode to tdm.

+Currently requries FAS 2.0 Sweps and Base.

-## TO-DO List
+## To-do List

 * Custom Scoreboard
 * More Classes/Weapons/Class Balancing
-* Updated Class Selection GUI
+* Update Class Selection GUI
-* Updated Hud -- Current Hud is placeholder
+* Update Hud -- Current Hud is placeholder

 ## Special Thanks / Credits